 follow us on

 Traditionally, every week we bring you a list of the top performances of Germans who are currently playing abroad.
 This week's number one is an international forward Romy Baer (187-87).
-She could not help Nice (9-12) in their last game.
-Despite Baer's good performance Nice lost 71-80 at home to the higher-ranked (#7) Nantes Reze.
+She led Nice to a victory over the third-ranked Tarbes in the French LFB in Wednesday night's game.

 Traditionally, every week we bring you a list of the top performances of Germans who are currently playing abroad.

 #1.
 This week's number one is an international forward Romy Baer (187-87, currently plays in France).
-She could not help Nice (9-12) in their last game.
-Despite Baer's good performance Nice lost 71-80 at home to the higher-ranked (#7) Nantes Reze.
+She led Nice to a victory over the third-ranked Tarbes (4-2) crushing them 84-59 in the French LFB in Wednesday night's game.

 She is currently a member of the German senior national team.

 #2.
-Second place goes to an international point guard Svenja Brunckhorst (179-91, currently plays in Spain).
-Brunckhorst contributed to an easy victory against the closely-ranked Campus Promete (12-12) 75-57 in the Spanish LFB last Saturday.
+Second place goes to an international center Lisa Koop (197-85, college: Winthrop, currently plays in France).
+Koop contributed to an easy victory against the closely-ranked Reims (15-11) 79-62 in the French LF2 (second division) last Wednesday.

-It was her team's fifth consecutive victory in a row.
+It was her team's third consecutive victory in a row.

 She used to play for the German U20 national team